apollo-m/Do-Touch-This-Turning-a-Plaster-Bust-Into-a-Tangible-Interface/README.md

 ### Step 11: Mounting the bust

-This is another optional step but for this project, the authors decided to mount the bust onto a box to properly display it.
+This was another optional step but for this project, the authors decided to mount the bust onto a box to properly display it.
 The first goal was that users can comfortably interact with the bust and the second goal was that all of the electronic parts could be hidden so that users don’t see any cables etc. hanging around.
 The solution was to build a wooden box which can be seen in the following figure.

 <img src="https://user-images.githubusercontent.com/44895720/93352593-4b66ab00-f83b-11ea-9128-100c20a867e2.png" height="450">